-Trade & Industry Carbrooke was a self-sufficient village, boasting Pubs, a Post Office, with occupations recorded, Wheelwrights (George Catton and Joshua Buck 1820’s and 30’s), Iron founder, Constable, Shopkeeper, Butcher (Robert Dennis 1825), Baker, Blacksmith – where the Carbrooke Garage stands next to the Village Hall (Thomas Hipkins 1828), Shoemaker Edward Sayer 1820/30s, Thatcher, Tailor and Beer dealer – an unusual combination – John Harvey 1832, Bricklayer, Plasterer, Carpenter – Robert Murrell 1820/30s, Miller – John Land 1825, John Rumble 1835 and even a Mariner – William Morgan in 1836!
+Trade & Industry Carbrooke was a self-sufficient village, boasting Pubs, a Post Office, with occupations recorded, Wheelwrights (George Catton and Joshua Buck 1820’s and 30’s), Iron founder, Constable, Shopkeeper, Butcher (Robert Dennis 1825), Baker, Blacksmith – where the Carbrooke Garage stands next to the Village Hall (Thomas Hipkins 1828), (now private houses) Shoemaker Edward Sayer 1820/30s, Thatcher, Tailor and Beer dealer – an unusual combination – John Harvey 1832, Bricklayer, Plasterer, Carpenter – Robert Murrell 1820/30s, Miller – John Land 1825, John Rumble 1835 and even a Mariner – William Morgan in 1836!
 Another unusual combination in 1901 was Publican and crab dealer!
 In the early 1900’s there was even a hairdresser and fried fish shop.

 Gravel has been extracted from the gravel pits between Summer Lane and Mill Lane for many years originally by The Minns family a Carbrooke farming family.

 The Crown public house: Now Crown House – Closed in 1969.
 It had a Full License. (off Church Street/ -Meadow Lane – now barely surviving – used to lead to the bridge on Ovington Road)